Bedrock-OSS/bedrock-wiki/docs/loot/recipes.md

 *Last updated for Version 1.17.41*

-Recipes are the means of handling several item transactions, namely those occurring in crafting tables, furnaces and campfires, and brewing stands.
+Recipes are the means of handling several item transactions, namely those occurring in crafting tables, furnaces, campfires, and brewing stands.

+All recipes are stored in the `recipes` folder in the behavior pack root.
+The files can be named and organized under any folder hierarchy as desired.
+No experimental toggles are required to use recipes or any of their features.

+<FolderView :paths="[

+'BP/recipes/obsidian_blade.recipejson',
+'BP/recipes/food/popcorn.recipejson',

+]"></FolderView>

+### Example Recipe
 <CodeHeader>BP/recipes/crafting/weapons/cold_steel_sword.json</CodeHeader>
 ```json
 {